 Wales Women v England Women preview

-England need at least a point to keep World Cup qualification in their own hands when they face Wales in Newport on Friday.
+England Women need at least a point to keep World Cup qualification in their own hands when they face Wales in Newport on Friday night.

 The only points the Lionesses have dropped in qualification came in the reverse fixture against their neighbours, as they stoutly defended to force a 0-0 draw at St Mary's in April.